Colposcopy

 Those whos GP was unable to take your screening test.

-• First of all you will be seen by friendly staff who will take time to discuss your cervical screening test result before the examination.
+• You will be seen by friendly staff member who will take time to discuss your cervical screening test result before the examination.
 The examination takes 10 minutes.
 The cervix is viewed using a speculum (the instrument needed for your screening to be taken).
 The doctor or nurse will put two solutions on the cervix and look for changes that indicate the presence or absence of pre-cancerous changes (or CIN) using a microscope with a light.
 A biopsy may be taken and sent to the laboratory.
 Some women are offered a treatment at their first visit rather than a biopsy.

 • Colposcopy is safe in pregnancy.
 For most women a biopsy and treatment can be deferred until 3 months after giving birth.